11 Facts About Airplanes, Airlines, Air Travel, and Tourism

 - Globally, flights produced 915 million tonnes of CO2 in 2019.
 In other words, that’s 2% of the total CO2 produced by human activity which produced over 43 billion tonnes of CO2 in that year.
 This includes things like shipping or the Internet, both of which also account for about 2% each.

 Aviation attracts more criticism for its CO2 output because it’s more visible, yet shipping and and all the online activity of the world’s population produce similar ammounts.
+The passenger airplane of the future will produce far less due to the developments being made in aero engine technology.

 Aircraft and aerospace technology is evolving all the time.
 It’s in the best interest of the airline industry (as well as the planet) that aircraft become quieter, cleaner, and more fuel efficient.
 Aero engines that are more efficient help to reduce operating costs.